 The Maltese Islands might be (relatively) small, but don’t think for a second, that there is nothing to do and you’ll get bored after a week!
 Malta and Gozo have many secret places just awaiting to be discovered.
 One of these hidden treasures is definitely Xerri’s Grotto in Xaghra, Gozo.

-Living in Malta for over 10 years, I sometimes think that there is nothing left to surprise me, but every time this crosses my mind I discover something new!
-This time, thanks to my work colleague Giuseppe, I got to know about this unique Grotto hiding just underneath a private house in a small village in Gozo!
+Living in Malta for over 13 years, I sometimes think that there is nothing left to surprise me, but every time this crosses my mind I discover something new!
+This time, thanks to my ex-work colleague Giuseppe, I got to know about this unique Grotto hiding just underneath a private house in a small village in Gozo!

 And what’s the story of this place?
 The Grotto was discovered by Mr. Anthony Xerri from Gozo, in 1923.
 He was digging for a well to find water, exactly where the stairs are nowadays.
 And he met with the Grotto.
 Everything that you will see was dug by hand by Mr. Xerri himself who had some help from his sons.

-There is a constant temperature of 19 degrees, which was actually very pleasant, as it was pretty cold and windy on the day we visited.
+There is a constant temperature of 19 degrees, which was actually very pleasant, as it was cold, windy and rainy on the day we visited.

 As you may know, the stalactites and stalagmites are all formed by drops of water, because every drop leaves a deposit.
 Some of the stalagmites that you will see during the tour took thousands of years to grow.
 In other countries they might grow faster as they have more rain, but Malta doesn’t have that much rainfall throughout the year and therefore the process is so much longer.